 ¹Oswald Chambers, My Utmost for His Highest, Edited by James Reimann (Grand Rapids, MI: Discovery House), 1992.

+*This is a revised blog post of one I wrote several years ago.
 In another blog, I shared a simple prayer we can pray for our country.